hachyderm/community/community.hachyderm.io/content/en/docs/account-types/open-source-accounts.md

 We believe that expensive sponsorship models that promise a higher return of investment with regard to product marketing create an unfair disadvantage for small businesses.
-We believe a level playing field for small businesses is critical for the sustainability of future generations in tech.
-We cannot condone a financially biased governance model in our community.
+We believe that a level playing field for small businesses is necessary for the sustainability of future generations in tech.
+We do not support a financially biased governance model in our community.

 ---